batuEren/spsc-ringbuffer/README.md

 Here, one operation is defined as **one push + one pop pair**.

 >These numbers are **hardware- and workload-dependent**.
 They should be treated as indicative rather than absolute.
 If you try it on your own machine, please share results / open an issue.

-## Why is it faster than Boost in this test?